Adopted at the 9th Congress of Freedom Road Socialist Organization in spring 2022

 In the Middle East, the center of gravity continues to be the heroic struggle of the people of Palestine to end the Zionist occupation and to liberate every inch of their land.
 A powerful camp of resistance has come into being that unites Iran, Syria, the Palestinian resistance, and the popular forces of Lebanon, Iraq and Yemen — and it is fully capable of challenging imperialism, Zionism, and reaction of all kinds.

 In Latin America, a number of countries have broken out of the orbit of U.S. imperialism, including socialist Cuba, the Bolivarian Republic of Venezuela, and Nicaragua.
 Across the continent, great advances in the popular and revolutionary movements are underway.
 China has replaced the United States as the biggest trading partner of Latin American countries and is building relationships from the local level up.
 In Africa, there are sharp struggles against imperialism, particularly in the horn of Africa.
-China is also playing a positive role throughout the continent and acts as alternative to imperialism.
+China is also playing a positive role throughout the continent and acts as an alternative to imperialism.

 We have friends all over the world